Nastya880/Nastya880/README.md

 ### About me:

-I am a beginner Frontend developer, and I'm currently open to job opportunities!
+I am a QA and I'm currently open to job opportunities!
 - 👩‍🎓 I study at school 21 in Moscow campus.
 I'm alumni in ecole 42
 - 👩‍🎓 I'm a graduate of the Moscow Institute of Electronic Technology (bachelor's graduate).
-I'm studying in the magistracy.
+I'm alumni in the magistracy
-- 👩‍💼 I have 1 year experience as a **QA**
+- 👩‍💼 I have 3 years experience as a **QA**
 - 👩‍💼 I have experience as **C++ developer**
+- 👩‍💼 I have experience as **Frontend developer**
 ---

 + 💻 I like to write code